A new report by the OECD out today contains a key graph that won't please the Rally Against Debt brigade, writes Left Foot Forward's Will Straw.

 There is a political consensus in the UK that the deficit has to be closed, the question is over what time period it should take place.
 All the signs are that the Government’s preferred, quicker approach, supported by most of those rallying against debt, is not working.
 If that proves to be the case, the right-wing ralliers may find that their approach leads to more debt rather than less.

 Perhaps that’s why despite news coverage today and yesterday, the Rally has just 857 ‘likes’ on Facebook compared to some 40,000 who supported the TUC’s March for the Alternative on the social network.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.